 About Beseme HavanesePaw here for What to Expect When Expecting a Puppy.

-We have several puppy cams set up to watch our puppies grow!
+We have four puppy cams set up to watch our puppies grow!

 Responses to Frequently Asked Questions:

-Due to the COVID-19 pandemic, I have had a HUGE increase in volume of inquiries, which requires hours every day to respond.
-In order to save time, please let your first inquiry be your questionnaire, which is available on my "Contact Us" page.
+In order to save both of us time, please let your first inquiry be your questionnaire, which is available on my "Contact Us" page.
 If you cannot download it, text me your email address and I will send you one via email.
-Once I review your questionnaire, I will send a Deposit Contract for you to sign and return to me with your personal check for $500, which is not cashed until you pick up your puppy.
+Once I review your questionnaire, I will send you a Waiting List Contract for you to sign and return to me.
 PLEASE DO NOT TEXT me unless you are letting me know you have submitted a questionnaire or cannot download the questionnaire.
 I’m sorry, but I do not have time to answer individual text messages asking for price or if I have puppies available, as all of that information is listed here or on the puppies’ tab next to each individual puppy.
-Even with doing that, it still may be a few days before I get back to you regarding your questionnaire.
+I am still employed full time and want my off hours free to play with and care for the puppies and my dogs.
+Even with doing that, it still may be a day or two before I get back to you regarding your questionnaire.

 AVAILABILITY:Each of the puppies will be listed as "RESERVED" until all of the people on my waiting list have been given a chance to choose a puppy as long as there is still one unchosen.
 As each puppy is chosen, they will be marked "SOLD."
 If any puppies remain unchosen after the waiting list is exhausted, availability will be changed to "AVAILABLE."

-PRICE:My pet puppies start at $2,500 and price will depend upon additional expenses like stud fee, travel to stud for breeding, out of the ordinary veterinary expenses, etc. Their price will include microchip, dewclaw removal, BAER test, age-appropriate vaccinations, and prepaid AKC registration.
+PRICE:Starting with Salsa's January 2024 litter, my pet puppies will be $3,000.
+Their price will include microchip implant, dewclaw removal, BAER test, age-appropriate vaccinations, and prepaid AKC registration.
 Pet puppies will come with limited registration on a spay/neuter contract.
 Only show potential puppies will be sold with full registration (and only a select few will be evaluated as show potential).
-A "show home" is a home where the puppy will be family first and show dog second, and will be required to show their puppy, either on their own or by a professional handler.
-Show puppies start at $3,500 and usually include 2nd pick puppy-back from a female and free stud service from a male.
-Each puppy will go to its new home with a blanket (with the scent of its littermates and mother), toys they have shared with their littermates, and a puppy packet full of information about keeping your puppy safe and healthy.
+A "show home" is a home where the puppy will be family first and show dog second, and will be required to show their puppy, either on their own, by me, or by a professional handler.
+Show puppies start at $3,500 and usually include 2nd pick puppy-back from a female and free stud service for my girls from a male.
+Each puppy will go to its new home with a blanket (with the scent of its littermates and mother), toys they have shared with their littermates, and a puppy packet full of information and samples about keeping your puppy safe and healthy.

-SIZE:My adult dogs range in size from 6 pounds (tiny Nelson) to 13 pounds (Tellee, considered mid-size) and so depending upon which dogs are the parents, I could have puppies that will be smaller adults and some that will be of the mid-size range of the Havanese standard.
+SIZE:My adult dogs range in size from 6 pounds (tiny Nelson, 8.5 inches tall) to 13 pounds (Tellee and Shirley, 10 inches tall, considered mid-size) and so depending upon which dogs are the parents or grandparents, I could have puppies that will be smaller adults and some that will be of the mid-size range of the Havanese standard.
 None of my dogs are considered large.

 Getting to Know Me:

 Cookie is part of the foundation stock when AKC first recognized the Havanese as an official breed.
-I got my first "show/breeding" quality Havanese in 2004 when I got Kizzy, CH Liveoak's Southern Charm RN (sadly, she just passed away at 16.75 years).
+I got my first "show/breeding" quality Havanese in 2004 when I got Kizzy, CH Liveoak's Southern Charm RN (sadly, she passed away November 23, 2020 at 16.75 years).
 I had been on Ken and Nancy Martin’s waiting list for five years trying to get a show and breeding quality female even though I had never shown before and I lived in Utah where we had very few shows.
-I got Karli, CH SandCastle's Heart's Desire, a year later from Sandra Wayne no long wait this time (sadly, Karli just passed away at 15.75 years).
+I got Karli, CH SandCastle's Heart's Desire, a year later from Sandra Wayne--no long wait this time (sadly, Karli also passed away on November 23, 2020 at 15.75 years).

 I definitely got the bug when I started showing Kizzy and the rest is history.
-I have many bred-by champions and many of my puppies all over the country are being shown to their championships, but mostly, I have been able to provide a wonderful sweet and loving Havanese to a lot of great people across the country.
-Through this wonderful breed, I have lots of new friends, even into Canada, Europe and Australia.
+I have many bred-by champions and many of my puppies all over the country are being shown to their championships, but mostly, I have been able to provide a wonderful sweet and loving Havanese (who also are the best emotional support animals) to a lot of great people across the country.
+Through this wonderful breed, I have lots of new friends, even into Canada, Mexico, Europe and Australia.